ardalis/AspNetCoreLabs/MVC/web-api.md

 }
     ```

 1. Run the application and make a GET request to `/api/products` with the Accept header `application/xml`.
 The response should be an XML payload of the products.
-(Note: if you browse using Chrome it might still return JSON)
+(Note: if you browse using a browser it might still return JSON; browsers typically send an Accept header that includes *.* in which case ASP.NET Core will default to returning application/JSON)

     ```JSON
 // Example fiddler Headers